-X. GOODS MOVEMENT
+IX.
+GOODS MOVEMENT

-The Ports of Los Angeles and Long Beach, the nation's two busiest ports, are vital to California's economy and the surrounding region because goods are shipped to and through the surrounding counties.
+The twin Ports of Los Angeles and Long Beach are considered two of the nation's busiest ports, are vital to California's economy and the surrounding region because goods are shipped to and through the surrounding counties.
 While the State's goods movement system is the most robust in the nation, it is continually challenged by competing goods movement systems in other states.
 In order to continue to compete and engage in the global marketplace, California must continue to enhance its goods movement system, while at the same time be cognizant of taking the necessary actions to mitigate any negative impacts to local communities.
 Key positions include:

-- Support improvements in major trade gateways in California to facilitate the movement of intrastate, interstate, and international trade beneficial to the State's economy; - Support policies that will aid in the development, approval, and construction of projects to expand goods movement capacity and reduce congestion;
+a) Support improvements to facilitate the movement of intrastate, interstate, and international trade beneficial to the State and Orange County's economy;

-- c) Ensure that control of goods movement infrastructure projects and funding retained at the local level; - d) Seek mitigation for the impacts of goods movement on local communities; - e) Pursue ongoing, stable sources of funding for goods movement infrastructure; - Support additional funding and policy reforms to aid in expediting transportation projects to address supply chain concerns; - g) Ensure any effort to establish a container fee program dedicates funding to projects that mitigate the impact port activity may have on local communities, informed by input from local and regional agencies.
+- b) Support policies that will aid in the development, approval, and construction of projects to expand goods movement capacity and reduce congestion; - c) Ensure that control of goods movement infrastructure projects and funding is retained at the local level; - d) Seek mitigation for the impacts of goods movement on local communities; - e) Pursue ongoing, stable sources of funding for goods movement infrastructure; - f) Support additional funding and policy reforms to aid in expediting transportation projects to address supply chain concerns; - g) Ensure any effort to establish a container fee program dedicates funding to projects that mitigate the impact port activity may have on local communities, informed by input from local and regional agencies.

-XI.
-ACTIVE TRANSPORTATION
+X. ACTIVE TRANSPORTATION

 Active transportation projects and programs, which encourage greater mobility through walking and bicycling, have grown in popularity due to the environmental, health, and cost savings benefits.
-Through local planning efforts such as Orange County's Regional Bikeways Planning Collaborative, the Pacific Coast Highway Corridor Study, and the development of OCTA's Commuter Bikeways Strategic Plan, OCTA continues to study, plan, and fund active transportation projects and programs as part of its mission to provide Orange County with an efficient and multi modal transportation system.
+OCTA continues to study, plan, and fund active transportation projects and programs as part of its mission to provide Orange County with an efficient and multi modal transportation system.
 Key positions include:

-- a) Support policies to increase the visibility and safety of users engaged in active transportation; - Support creative use of paths, roads, flood channels, and abandoned rail lines using existing established rights-of-way to promote bicycles trails and pedestrian paths, in coordination with any local agency with jurisdiction over those properties; - Support funding and programs or policies that encourage the safe operation of an integrated multimodal system, which includes the interaction between roadways, rail lines, bikeways, and pedestrian ways, and the users of those facilities; - d) Support streamlined active transportation funding programs; - e) Support efforts to streamline and simplify the review and approval by the California Public Utilities f) Seek funding and support policies and projects to increase safety requirements related to the utilization of electric bicycles.
+- a) Support policies to increase the visibility and safety of users engaged in active transportation; - b) Support creative use of paths, roads, flood channels, and abandoned rail lines using existing established rights-of-way to promote bicycles trails and pedestrian paths, in coordination with any local agency with jurisdiction over those properties; - c) Support funding and programs or policies that encourage the safe operation of an integrated multimodal system, which includes the interaction between roadways, rail lines, bikeways, and pedestrian ways, and the users of those facilities; - d) Support streamlined active transportation funding programs; - e) Seek funding and support policies and projects to increase safety requirements related to the utilization of electric bicycles.